Bending Adversity

 Japan and the Art of Survival

 Despite years of stagnation, Japan remains one of the world's largest economies and a country which exerts a remarkable cultural fascination.
-David Pilling's new book is an entertaining, deeply knowledgeable and surprising analysis of a group of islands which have shown great resilience, both in the face of financial distress and when confronted with the overwhelming disaster of the 2011 earthquake.
+David Pilling's new book is an entertaining, deeply knowledgeable and surprising analysis of a group of islands which have shown great resilience, both in the face of financial distress and when confronted with the overwhelming disaster of the 2011 earthquake and resulting tsunami.

 is a probing, nourishing and independent-minded book for any reader seeking to understand modern Japan and its unsure place in the world